harvard-edtech/caccl-deploy/README.md

 Including either type of database in your deploy configuration will result in a bastion host being added to the stack resources to facilitate ssh tunnelling connections to the database.

-A shell script, `bin/docdb.sh` is provided to assist in accessing a DocumentDb instance via the bastion host.
+The `caccl-deploy connect ...` command can be used for creating ssh port-forwarding tunnels via the bastion host to the db instances.
+A shell script, `bin/docdb.sh` is also included.
 It might work out of the box or at least be useful as a starting point.

 ##### Common db options